luisomoreau/learn-full-stack-javascript-development-for-beginners/README.md

 ```
 The --save parameter will save in the package.json file the instruction to install this package when you will need to install all the dependencies using npm install.

-Now that the package is installed, we will need to configure the mongo datasource:
+Now that the package is installed, we will need to configure the mongo datasource (server/datasources.json):
 Go to your server repository and add the mongodb datasource as below:

 ```